Legislative Advocacy

 The implementation of the ACES Bill is anticipated to result in:

-In summary, the ACES Bill represents a significant step toward reimagining public health and safety in Massachusetts.
+The ACES Bill is a significant step toward reimagining public health and safety in Massachusetts.
 By investing in community-led initiatives, the state can create safer, more equitable environments for all residents.